 Teeth problems happen to the best of us.
 We may brush and floss regularly, but dental troubles can still pop up.
 Such problems may cause no pain; others may appear as slight sensitivity while still others have you rushing to our door.

 Following the dentist’s instructions on how to care for your teeth at home is the best way to prevent dental problems, but regular cleanings and exams are still needed for the best dental health.
 Here are the 9 most common dental problems so you know what to look out for.

-1. Gum disease.
-Also called gingivitis, gum disease is caused from the buildup of plaque and tartar on the teeth and gums.
+Gum disease.
+Also called gingivitis, gum disease is caused by the buildup of plaque and tartar on the teeth and gums.
 This bacteria can cause inflammation of the gums and can progress to periodontal gum disease, which can cause damage to the bone and tooth loss.

-4. Dry mouth.
+Dry mouth.
 It can affect anyone and be caused by medications, aging, or other factors.
-Yes, it can be mostly annoying, but it can also affect the health of your teeth if you do not have enough saliva to help wash some bacteria away.
+Yes, it’s mostly just annoying, but it can also affect the health of your teeth if you do not have enough saliva to help wash some bacteria away.

-6. Tooth decay.
+Tooth decay.
 You may be more familiar with the other name for tooth decay: cavities.
 This is when the enamel begins to wear down and decay due to bacteria.
-You will see gray, brown, or black spots on your teeth, may experience sensitivity, and may have bad breath.
+You will see gray, brown, or black spots on your teeth, may experience sensitivity and may have bad breath.

 If you feel like you’re suffering from any of these common dental problems, contact us to schedule an appointment with one of our professional teams.
 Whether it’s gum disease, missing teeth, or just bad breath, we can help.